-The Other Guys is a bit of a change of pace for the Mark Wahlberg we all know and think of him as.
+The Other Guys is a bit of a change of pace for the Mark Wahlberg we all know.
 For one, he’s become known particularly for his “tough guy” onscreen persona.
 And two, have we ever seen Wahlberg go full-on comedic?
 No, we have not… but in about two weeks we all will.

 Apparently, it’ll be a nice welcome for Wahlberg.
-If The Other Guys lives up to the buzz coming from the press screenings or can stand amongst Adam McKay’s other (brilliant) comedies then expect something good.
+If The Other Guys lives up to the buzz coming from the press screenings or can stand amongst Adam McKay’s other comedies, then expect something good.

 How does Wahlberg feel about this so-called change?